RoboSubLA/SeniorDesign21-22/README.md

 ### System Overview
 ![Software Design Picture](https://github.com/RoboSubCSULA/SeniorDesign21-22/blob/main/software_design.jpg )

-## Nodes
+## Packages
-A node functions as it's own program and will publish and subscribe to information from other nodes.
+These are a list of the different packages we have in this repository.

 ### [User Interface](https://github.com/RoboSubCSULA/SeniorDesign21-22/tree/main/user_interface)
-In the user interface we want to display sensor data, and logs.
+The user interface subscribe to all the different topics and display the data.

 ### [Mission Planning](https://github.com/RoboSubCSULA/SeniorDesign21-22/tree/main/mission_planning)
 This node will be in charge of the state of the Robosub and decide what tasks it should do.